ResearchKit/ResearchKit/docs/ActiveTasks/ActiveTasks-template.markdown

 In the [tower of hanoi task ]([ORKOrderedTask towerOfHanoiTaskWithIdentifier:intendedUseDescription:numberOfDisks:options:]), the user is asked to solve the classic tower of hanoi puzzle in minimum number of moves.
 To solve the puzzle the user must move the entire stack to the highlighted platform making minimum moves.
 This task measures the user's problem solving skills.
 A tower of hanoi task finishes when the user completes the puzzle correctly or concedes that they cannot solve the puzzle.

 Data collected by this task is in the form of an `ORKTowerOfHanoiResult` object.
-It contains number of moves taken by the user and whether the puzzle was successfully completed or not.
+It contains every move taken by the user and whether the puzzle was successfully completed or not.

 The screenshots below show an example of a tower of hanoi task.